|

 I visited this landmark at 9:00 a.m.

 on a clear, sunny day in December.
-In the morning the sunlight hits the
+This time of year the morning sun

-is almost level with the building's facade, casting an even
+is almost level with the building's facade casting even

 light on all of the museum's stone and metal details.